alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-This style composes nicely: the chained `&&` calls short‑circuit, you can thread the `out` variables, and `[NotNullWhen(true)]` tells the compiler’s nullable flow analysis that `plan` is non‑null only when the method returns `true`.
+This style composes nicely: the chained `&&` calls short‑circuit, you can thread the `out` variables in the same if statement, and `[NotNullWhen(true)]` tells the compiler’s nullable flow analysis that `plan` is non‑null only when the method returns `true`.
 That enables warnings if you dereference `plan` on paths where the result wasn’t checked or was `false`.

 Although it’s concise and easy to follow, there’s still some ceremony: you must **assign the `out` parameter on every return path** (the language rule), ensure success paths return `true`, and thread the `out` value correctly through your control flow.
 The typical convention is to set a sensible default (e.g., `null` for reference types) on failure.
 Although there are IDE warnings if you use the `NotNullWhen` annotation, there's nothing forcing you to check the return value and to use the `out` variable accordingly.